Site News: Hackensack River Greenway

 Her move to the New York Botanical Garden was jump-started by attending an open house, where she showed a picture of her garden to Susan Cohen, head of the Landscape Design department.
 Susan said,” You don’t

-” Mary related that she did need the classes and enrolled in the
+need us!”
+Mary related that she did need the classes and enrolled in the

 Landscape Design Program.
 After two years of study, Mary was awarded a